Riib11/Impe/README.md

 - error on duplicate names in same scope (requires using nested scoping in typechecking, so probably would be a good idea to just make a general data structure to use for both).
+- implement new namespacing structure in `Executing`
+- integrate `Interpreting` into `Main`
+- finish making new modulization for all REPL stuff
+  - grammar
+  - parsing
+  - typing/executing/interpreting
+  - commands
+  - interface

 ## Experimental